History

 1959-1965 Winter

-Delta's first Jet Age uniform was designed by Academy Award winner Edith Head, chief designer for Paramount movie studio.
+Delta's first Jet Age uniform was designed by 8-time Academy Award winner Edith Head, chief designer for Paramount movie studio.
 Hat designed by Mae Hanauer of New York NY.

 Shirtwaist dress of honey-beige wool gabardine was complemented by leather belt and "jet flame" orange ascot.
 Chanel-inspired jacket featured fabric-covered buttons and three-quarter length sleeves.
 This uniform also included a variation of the 1940s military cap and "cinnamon brown" kid gloves, three-inch stiletto heels and leather topcoat.